Frequently Asked Questions

 Q: Can I put the gear off center ?

-A: I will say no. Up to the 10 cm it’s OK but not more (unless you have a multi hull).
+A: Preferably not.
+Up to the 10 cm it’s OK but not more (unless you have a multi hull).
 What happens is that the servo rudder is lifted out of the water when on one tack and very deep on the other tack.